Hisham-k/Image_Classification_Project/README.md

-# Image Classification Convolutional Neural Networks
+# Image Classification Using Convolutional Neural Networks

 Our aim in this project was to design a CNN  based classifier that classified input images into 10 classes, and testing different structures.